avikde/koduino/Ghost.md

 **WARNING: Handle the battery very carefully.** If the battery is dropped, immediately place it in a LiPo-safe bag and never use it again.

 **WARNING: Never over-discharge the battery** Check the voltage every 5-10 minutes while running the robot.
 If the voltage is lower than 14V, charge the battery.
+A future mainboard update may incorporate this functionality, but for now you are welcome to use a LiPo low voltage alarm such as [this one](http://www.hobbyking.com/hobbyking/store/__41178__HobbyKing_8482_Lipoly_Low_Voltage_Alarm_2s_4s_US_Warehouse_.html).

 Use the following charger settings:
 1. LiPo Charge 4S